 Bread pudding is traditionally served with a boozy sauce that uses rum or whiskey.
 See my list of bread pudding sauces above.

 In addition to a sauce, bread pudding is wonderful with a scoop of ice cream, whipped cream, fruit compote, hot fudge or chocolate sauce.

 Moist, Sweet Gluten-Free Bread Pudding

-- 6 c 2" cubes of gluten-free bread (see suggestions above for type of bread)
+- 6 c 2" cubes of gluten-free bread, stale or toasted (see suggestions above for type of bread)

 - 1½ c milk or dairy-free milk substitute

 - ½ c heavy cream or plant-based cream sub (Nut Pods is great) or evaporated coconut milk